 - Maltese Terriers

 Treatments For Cutaneous Vasculitis In Dogs

 Treatment for cutaneous vasculitis in dogs usually depends on the underlying cause of the condition.
-For example, if infection is suspected, antibiotics may be prescribed to help fight off the infectious bacteria.
-If food allergies are the cause, dietary changes will be prescribed.
+For example, if the vet suspects infection, then they may prescribe antibiotics to help fight off the bacteria.
+If food allergies are the cause, then the vet may prescribe dietary changes.

-Most cases of cutaneous vasculitis in dogs must be treated with anti-inflammatory drugs and immunosuppressive medications to control the abnormal immune response.
-The types of medication depend on the severity of the skin condition and whether or not internal organs have been affected.
-When the underlying cause of the condition can’t be found or treated, medication may need to be given for the rest of the dogs’ lives.
+Most dogs who suffer from cutaneous vasculitis must also take anti-inflammatory drugs and immunosuppressive medications to control the abnormal immune response.
+The types of medication depend on the severity of the skin condition, as well as whether or not internal organs have been affected.

 Has your dog ever suffered from cutaneous vasculitis?
-How was it treated?
+How did your vet treat it?
 Let us know in the comments below!